-Trees on the side of the vista that are damaged during the operation must be cut and then disposed of in accordance with Item SW4.5 below.
+Trees on the side of the vista that are damaged during the operation must be cut and then disposed of in accordance with Item 4.5 below.

-No stumps shall be left as illustrated in Appendix "A" attached hereto.
-The cutting height will be 8 centimetres (3 inches) for brush and berry canes, and 15 centimetres (6 inches) for all growth over 20 centimetres (8 inches) in diameter.
+No stumps shall be left as illustrated in Appendix A attached hereto.
+The cutting height will be 15centimetres (6 ins) for brush and berry canes, and 30 centimetres (12 ins) for all growth over 20 centimetres (8 ins) in diameter.

-SW4.5 Disposal of Cut Trees
+4.5 Disposal of Cut Trees

-All branches are to be removed from the portion of the tree over 12 centimetres (5 inches) in diameter as well as any large protruding branches on the remainder or on smaller trees.
+All branches are to be removed from the portion of the tree over 12 centimetres (5 ins) in diameter as well as any large protruding branches on the remainder or on smaller trees.
 All tree trunks are to be cut and branches removed so that they lie fully in contact with the ground, and away from the centre line of the vista.
 No trees are to be left perpendicular to the vista.